All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

-Classics 200B.
-Historical Perspectives on Classical Antiquity (4)
+CLASSIC 200B.
+Diachronic Perspectives on Classical Antiquity (4)

 An introduction to the methods and perspectives of social scientific theory that can be used to study the material and social dimensions of the cultures of ancient Greece and Rome.
 May be repeated for credit as topics vary.

-F, W, S. May be repeated for credit.
-Satisfactory/Unsatisfactory only.
+Dissertation research with Classics faculty.
+May be repeated for credit.

 Required of and limited to teaching assistants.
 Satisfactory/unsatisfactory grade only.
 May be repeated for credit.